 Meg Brunson, the Founder & CEO, EIEIO Marketing calls Flynn “a dynamic entrepreneur that produces great content focused on all aspects of developing and nurturing a business.
 His blog provides inspiration and information for entrepreneurs in all stages of the game.”

 Dana Malstaff author of the book Boss Mom, also has a namesake blog.
-With her blog, and podcasts, she explores issues specifically related to being a mompreneur and includes discussions on topics such as social media, content strategy and self-development.
+With her blog and podcasts, she explores issues specifically related to being a mompreneur and includes discussions on topics such as social media, content strategy and self-development.

 Brunson feels that the content echoes her experience.
 “Finding a work-life balance has been a significant struggle for me, and her blog has provided great value.”

-Covers a vast number of topics related to entrepreneurship, across over 20 categories with generally shorter articles, published over the last several years.
+This business blog for women covers a vast number of topics related to entrepreneurship, across over 20 categories with generally shorter articles, published over the last several years.

 Joanna Douglas, the Owner of Clean Affinity Cleaning Service “I was very confused about where to start first.
 This (and other) blog(s) help me out a lot in terms of what to do as a business owner.
 They’re great if you are just starting out.
 Some of the blog owners answer your questions personally, and give you excellent insights.”